jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

 ### Monitoring a Kafka topic

-The *kafka-console-consumer.sh* utility allows one to manually monitor a given topic and see messages as they are published to Kafka by the GoBMP collector.
+The *kafka-console-consumer.sh* utility allows one to manually monitor a given topic and see messages as they are published by the GoBMP collector.
 This gives us a nice troubleshooting tool for scenarios where a router may be sending data to the collector, but the data is not seen in the DB.

 In the next set of steps we'll run the CLI to monitor a Kafka topic and watch for data from GoBMP.
 GoBMP's topics are fairly quiet unless BGP updates are happening, so once we have our monitoring session up we'll clear BGP-LS on the RR, which should result in a flood of data onto the topic.

 In this exercise we are going to stitch together several elements that we have worked on throughout this lab.
-The routers in our lab have a number of topology-relevant configurations, including several that we've added over the course of labs 1 - 5.
+The routers in our lab have a number of topology-relevant configurations, including several that we've added over the course of labs 1 - 4.
 We will use the tools to examine how that data is communicated through the network and ultimately collected and populated into Jalapeno's DB.

 #### ISIS Link State
    1. Monitor the BGP-LS *"ls_node"* topic for incoming BMP messages describing ISIS nodes in the network: